mlswg/mls-protocol/draft-ietf-mls-protocol.md

 credential in the roster.

-[[ OPEN ISSUE: The Add and Remove operations create a "double-join" situation, where a participant's leaf key is also known to another participant.
-When a participant A is double-joined to another B, deleting A will not remove them from the conversation, since they will still hold the leaf key for B.  These situations are resolved by updates, but since operations are asynchronous and participants may be offline for a long time, the group will need to be able to maintain security in the presence of double-joins. ]]
+[[ OPEN ISSUE: The Add and Remove operations create a "double-join" situation, where a member's leaf key is also known to another client.
+When a member A is double-joined to another B, deleting A will not remove them from the conversation, since they will still hold the leaf key for B.  These situations are resolved by updates, but since operations are asynchronous and members may be offline for a long time, the group will need to be able to maintain security in the presence of double-joins. ]]

-[[ OPEN ISSUE: It is not possible for the recipient of a handshake message to verify that ratchet tree information in the message is accurate, because each node can only compute the secret and private key for nodes in its direct path.
-This creates the possibility that a malicious participant could cause a denial of service by sending a handshake message with invalid values for public keys in the ratchet tree. ]]
+[[ OPEN ISSUE: It is not possible for the recipient of an handshake message to verify that ratchet tree information in the message is accurate, because each node can only compute the secret and private key for nodes in its direct path.
+This creates the possibility that a malicious participant could cause a denial of service by sending a handshake message with invalid values in the ratchet tree. ]]

 ## Init

 [[ OPEN ISSUE: Direct initialization is currently undefined.
-A participant can create a group by initializing its own state to reflect a group including only itself, then adding the initial participants.
+A client can create a group by initializing its own state to reflect a group including only itself, then adding the initial members.
 This has computation and communication complexity O(N log N) instead of the O(N) complexity of direct initialization. ]]